Ataxia123/Notes/Research Communities/obsidian-hub-main/04 - Guides, Workflows, & Courses/Guides/HIPAA Requirements and Obsidian Primer.md

 %% Add a description below this line.
 It doesn't need to be long: one or two sentences should be a good start. %%

-This article aims to give an overview of using [[Obsidian]] for protected health information in a medical context, giving advice on the [[Plugins for Security and Privacy|security and privacy]] of patient data with regard to the Health Insurance Policy and Accountability Act of 1996 (HIPAA).
+This article aims to give an overview of using [[Research Communities/NERD/Data/Education/Blogs/Obsidian]] for protected health information in a medical context, giving advice on the [[Plugins for Security and Privacy|security and privacy]] of patient data with regard to the Health Insurance Policy and Accountability Act of 1996 (HIPAA).

 Author: [Valmeek Kudesia](https://www.linkedin.com/in/valmeekkudesia), MD (Board Certified Internal Medicine, Board Certified Clinical Informatics)